Take Action: Stay Active

 - Choose lots of vegetables and fruits in different colors.

-- Drink low-fat or fat-free milk.
+- Drink low-fat or fat-free milk, and eat other low-fat dairy products.

 If you smoke, quit.